-Home to over 1 billion population and 27 states, that are all exceptionally different from each other, India is a country which needs years to explore and perhaps even longer to understand it from the core.
+Home to over 1 billion population and 27 states, which are all exceptionally different from each other, India is a country that needs years to explore and perhaps even longer to understand it from the core.
 This land may appear like a poor nation with craggy streets and beggars, but on the flip side, it is a land of diverse colors and astonishing landscape that changes the weather after almost every mile.
-During your incredible India tour, you can explore the streets of the pink city Jaipur, roam around the mesmerizing beauty of Taj Mahal, feel the phenomenal nature in Kerala or trek the imperial Himalayas.
+During your incredible India tour, you can explore the streets of the pink city Jaipur, roam around the mesmerizing beauty of the Taj Mahal, feel the phenomenal nature in Kerala or trek the imperial Himalayas.
 The beautiful country of colors has got a plethora of things to showcase that can instantly make you go crazy for it.

 The Essence of India: